Supported Deployment Scenarios

 WCF services running in Medium Trust hosting environments can also act as middle-tier services by sending messages to other servers in response to client requests.
 Middle-tier scenarios on the server are supported if the hosting environment has granted the application the appropriate WebPermission to make outbound requests to the desired server.

 In addition to SOAP messaging using one of the supported SOAP bindings, WCF supports the WebHttpBinding for building Web-style services in partially trusted applications.
-The WCF REST Programming Model, WCF Syndication, and Windows Communication Support for AJAX Integration and JSON features of WCF are all supported in partial trust.
+The WCF Web HTTP Programming Model, WCF Syndication, and AJAX Integration and JSON Support features of WCF are all supported in partial trust.

 Workflow Services require Full Trust permissions and cannot be used in partially trusted applications.